ModdingFox/AutomaticDruidRollup/README.md

 cd to Bash and run EnvironmentSetup.sh

-Environments are selected from a json file with the structuce below.
+Environments are selected from a json file with the structure below.
 Each environment has a name, zookeeper quorum, and root path used for node discovery.
 [Environment/druidEnvironment.json]
 {
     "MyProdDruid": {